sarathsp06/dsalgogym/README.md

 ## TOD
 - [ ] Makefile to build index.md for problems
+- [ ] Update makefie with functions for test

 ## Rules
 * Directory structure would represent index in Cracking the coding interview edition 5.